sockeqwe/AdapterDelegates/README.md

 }
 ```

-As you see, instead of writing code that casts list item to cat we can use `AbsListItemAdapterDelegate` to do the same job (by declaring generic types).
+As you see, instead of writing code that casts list item to Cat we can use `AbsListItemAdapterDelegate` to do the same job (by declaring generic types).

 ## Fallback AdapterDelegate
 What if your adapter's data source contains a certain element you don't have registered an `AdapterDelegate` for?
 In this case the `AdapterDelegateManager` will throw an exception at runtime.
 However, this is not always what you want.
-You can specify a fallback `AdapterDelegate` that will be used if no other `AdapterDelegate` has been found to handle a certain `AdapterDelegate`.
+You can specify a fallback `AdapterDelegate` that will be used if no other `AdapterDelegate` has been found to handle a certain view type.

 ```java
 AdapterDelegate fallbackDelegate = ...;
 adapterDelegateManager.setFallbackDelegate( fallbackDelegate );
 ```

-Please note that the fallback delegate must return an integer value from `fallbackDelegate.getItemViewType()` that **doesn't** conflict with any other `AdapterDelegate` added by `adapterDelegateManager.addDelegate( fooDelegate )`.
-The manager will check for conflicts at runtime.
-To minimize the risk of conflicts you can use `AbsFallbackAdapterDelegate` as base class for your fallback implementation. `AbsFallbackAdapterDelegate` uses `Integer.MAX_VALUE - 1` internally to avoid conflicts with other adapter delegates.
-However, you are free to write your own adapter delegate fallback that doesn't extend from `AbsFallbackAdapterDelegate`.
 Note also that boolean return type of `isForViewType()` of a fallback delegate will be ignored (will not be take into account).
+So it doesn't matter if you return true or false.
+You can use `AbsFallbackAdapterDelegate` that already implements `isForViewType()` so that you only have to override `onCreateViewHolder()` and `onBindViewHolder()` for your fallback adapter delegate.

+## Migrating from `1.x` to `2.0`
+In contrast to `1.x in 2.0 `AdapterDelegatesManager` internally assigns view type integers automatically for you (you can also explicitly assign view type if you want to).
+That means that `AdapterDelegates.getItemViewType()` is no longer needed and has been removed.
+Therefore, `AbsAdapterDelegate` is also no longer needed and has been removed too.
+To keep version 2.0 backward compatible with project that are already using `1.x` the package has been renamed to `com.hannesdorfmann.adapterdelegates2` and also the atrifact id has been renamed to `adapterdelegates2`.

 ## License